rhiot/gitbook/cloudplatform/paas.md

     bash <(curl -sL https://goo.gl/sQxjnE) --class com.example.MyJob  /tmp/jobs/myjob.jar

 Keep in mind that a jar with your job must be located in the `/tmp/jobs` directory.

+### Disabling Spark cluster

+In order to disable Spark cluster when starting the PaaS, set `SPARK_ENABLED` environment variable to `false` before executing the PaaS script:

+    export SPARK_ENABLED=false